ipsingh06/seedsync/doc/DeveloperReadme.md

 ```

 2. The .deb package will be generated inside `build` directory.
-   The docker image will be listed under `docker image ls`
+   The docker image will be listed under `docker image ls` as `seedsync:latest`

 ## Python Dev Build and Run